Celia0322/Meng-Wang/README.md

 ### 🌍 **Interests & Fun Facts**
 - ✈️ I love traveling and have visited many European countries
-- 🍽️ Enjoy exploring different cuisines and cultures
+- 🍽️ Enjoy exploring different cuisines, cultures, and learning new languages
 - 📖 Passionate about lifelong learning and adapting to new challenges
 - 🌿 Nature enthusiast and love connecting with the outdoors